Common Database Mistakes and How to Avoid Them

 The Mistake:

-One of the most frequent database mistakes is failing to use indexes effectively.
-Without proper indexing, your database queries can become painfully slow, especially as your data grows.
+One of the most common database mistakes is failing to use indexes effectively.
+Without proper indexing, queries can take significantly longer to execute, especially as your database grows in size.
 On the flip side, over-indexing can also lead to performance issues, as it increases the overhead for write operations.

 How to Avoid It: